DrDongSi/Neural-EM-Map/README.md

 The `experiments` folder contains the scripts used to perform the experiments and produce the visualizations described in the published work.
 See the Experiments section below for instructions on how to run the code.

+The `doc` folder contains a PlantUML document that produces the software architecture.
+The simplest way to produce the diagram is to open the document in Visual Studio Code and use the PlantUML extension (jebbs.plantuml).
+This allows the user to right-click in the document to preview or export the diagram as an image.

 ## Executing Code